Sahiiil1406/memory-allocation-in-c/readme.md

-Dynamic memory allocation is the process of assigning the memory space during runtime of the program.
-This is implemented in C as the functions malloc, calloc, realloc, and free from stdlib.
+# Dynamic Memory allocation in C
+This project implements custom versions of malloc, calloc, realloc, and free functions in C from scratch.
+These functions provide dynamic memory allocation capabilities without relying on the standard library implementations.

+Dynamic memory allocation is a crucial feature in C programming, allowing for efficient use of memory by allocating and deallocating memory at runtime.
+This project aims to recreate the functionality of the standard memory allocation functions:

-1.Malloc allocates a single block of memory of specified size and returns the pointer to the allocated block.
+malloc: Allocates a single block of memory

-2.Calloc works similarly to malloc but initializes the allocated memory to zero.
+calloc: Allocates and initializes memory to zero

-3.Realloc is used to change the size of an allocated block of memory.

-4.Free deallocates memory associated with a pointer.
+realloc: Resizes a previously allocated memory block
+free: Deallocates memory

+## Implementation Details

+Our implementation uses a custom heap management system.
+We maintain a linked list of free memory blocks to handle allocation and deallocation efficiently.
+The allocator uses a "first-fit" strategy for finding suitable memory blocks.
+Coalescing of adjacent free blocks is performed to reduce fragmentation.